repmgr node rejoin — rejoin a dormant (stopped) node to the replication cluster

 repmgr node rejoin -d '$conninfo'

-is the PostgreSQL conninfo
+where $conninfo is the PostgreSQL conninfo string of the

 current primary node (or that of any reachable node in the cluster, but